tze088/tp/docs/DeveloperGuide.md

 ## Key Components
 # Unique Lists
-The implementation of `UniqueGroupList` and `UniqueEventList` follow `UniquePersonList` - that is, they are wrappers on an `ObservableList` which prevent the addition of duplicate entries.
+The implementation of `UniqueGroupList` and `UniqueEventList` follow the `UniquePersonList` pattern - that is, they are wrappers on an `ObservableList` which prevent the addition of duplicate entries.

 # Group Display in GUI
 Groups are displayed in a list in the GUI, similar to the contact list in AB3.
 It can be filtered using predicates, similar to the contact list.